 -

-📄 Check if the transition allowance is calculated correctly.
+📄 Check whether the transition allowance has been calculated correctly.

 -